 About the Materials: Cashmere

 The Lanam Shop is truly fortunate to have a dedicated and informed customer base.
-Over time, customers have asked questions, shared knowledge and experiences, and helped shape our seasonal collections with their feedback.
-We have found that the more we can share with our customers about the exceptional materials, diligent crafting process, and pertinent characteristics of all our garments, a natural distinction between our products and others emerges.
-Moreover, we wish to share this knowledge with those merely interested in the materials and time-honored techniques used to bring to life our garments.
-We want to dedicate some time to our men’s and women’s cashmere collections.
+Over time, customers have asked questions, shared knowledge, and helped shape our seasonal collections with their feedback.
+We’ve found that sharing more about our materials, careful crafting process, and the unique qualities of our garments brings greater appreciation and understanding to our work.
+Today, we want to share insight into our men’s and women’s cashmere collections—timeless, luxurious, and loved by generations.

 What is Cashmere?